wbyoung/avn/README.md

 `avn` supports both [`nvm`][nvm] and [`n`][n] through [`avn-nvm`][avn-nvm] and
 [`avn-n`][avn-n].

-We don't recommend using both tools to manage your versions of `node`, but feel free to install both plugins.
+We don't recommend using both tools to manage your versions of node, but feel free to install both plugins.
 They won't conflict with each other.